What is Blockchain Technology? How Does It Work?

 2. A peer-to-peer network containing a shared ledger

 Cryptography keys consist of two keys – Private key and Public key.
 These keys help in performing successful transactions between two parties.
 Each individual has these two keys, which they use to produce a secure digital identity reference.
 This secured identity is the most important aspect of Blockchain technology.
-In the world of cryptocurrency, this identity is referred to as ‘digital signature’ and is used for authorizing and controlling transactions.
+In the cryptocurrency world, this identity is called ‘digital signature’ and is used for authorizing and controlling transactions.

-The digital signature is merged with the peer-to-peer network; a large number of individuals who act as authorities use the digital signature in order to reach a consensus on transactions, among other issues.
+The digital signature is merged with the peer-to-peer network; many individuals who act as authorities use the digital signature to reach a consensus on transactions, among other issues.
 When they authorize a deal, it is certified by a mathematical verification, which results in a successful secured transaction between the two network-connected parties.
-So to sum it up, Blockchain users employ cryptography keys to perform different types of digital interactions over the peer-to-peer network.
+To sum it up, Blockchain users employ cryptography keys to perform different digital interactions over the peer-to-peer network.

 Types of Blockchain